5GZORRO/platform-automation/README.md

 helm upgrade --install zorro5g helm/platform-5gzorro/ --values values.yaml
 ```

+## Configuration

+All the configurable parameters of the 5GZORRO chart and their default values, can be found at this link [README](/helm/platform-5gzorro/README.md "Helm Values").
+See
+the documentation of each componet for more details.

 ## Custom Installation

 Default 5GZORRO installation includes 4 operators, respectively with the roles of admin, regulator, trader and consumer.
 However, it is possible to customize the installation by adding or removing operators with their roles.
 To do this, simply clone the portion of code between `START ......
 Profile Block` and `END ......
 Profile Block` in both files Chart.yaml and 5gzorro-platform-values.yaml.tftpl and change all to properties according to your custom operator configurations.

+## Azure

 ## Azure Prerequisites